Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Finding region subpieces

 \subsection{Identifying region subpieces}

-Since each edge is on the boundary of two faces, we start by marking all the faces of $G$ that share edges with $P$ in $O(r)$ time.
+Since each edge is on the boundary of two faces, we start by marking all the faces of $G$ that share edges with $P$ in $O(|P|)$ time.
 Since a pair of unseparated faces in $P$ are siblings in the region tree, we can easily determine the regions that contain unseparated faces.
-So, in $O(r)$ time we can identify $\mathcal R_P$, the set of regions with unseparated faces in $P$.
+So, in $O(|P|)$ time we can identify $\mathcal R_P$, the set of regions with unseparated faces in $P$.
+The intersection of a bounding cycle of a region in $\mathcal R_P$ and $P$ are subpaths between pairs of boundary vertices of $P$.
+We call these paths {\em cycle paths}.
 We will need the following bound on the size of $\mathcal R_P$ in our analysis, illustrated in Figure~\ref{fig:bound}.